Tentacles and Chains Using Path Deform In 3dsmax

 Go here to read this tutorial in Russian.

-To start, I used the same technique to make both the tentacles and the chains.
-In a nutshell, I created an object, repeated it several times in a row, then used path deform to bend it to the shape of a spline.
+To create things like Chains or Tentacles, I often use 3dsmax's path deform feature.
+The basic idea is to creat an object, repeated it several times in a row, then used path deform to bend it to the shape of a spline.
 For this example, I will use a chain link.

 1) The first step, create a chain link by making a torus (seg 20), then rotate it 9 degrees.
 The reason I rotate it is due to the next step, I use Edit Mesh, choose all the vertexes on one side of the torus, and pull them to the right, to make the elongation of the link.
 To do this, I needed to rotate the torus so there were no vertexes on the North-South axis.
 The formula I used was 360degrees divided by number of segments divided by 2 is the number of degrees to rotate it.